Two different COVID public health messages have emerged in Richmond

 When Youngkin announced a new state policy for masking in schools, he also announced a relaxed policy that no longer recommends unvaccinated people quarantine after an exposure to an infected person.

-Last week the CDC adjusted its advice, mirroring it to Virginia's policy.
-Porter, the governor's spokesperson, said Virginia has been a leader on updating COVID guidelines by establishing guidelines that cater to the needs of Virginians.
+Last week, the CDC adjusted its advice, mirroring Virginia’s policy.
+Porter, the governor’s spokesperson, said Virginia has been a leader on updating COVID guidelines by establishing guidelines that cater to the needs of Virginians.

 “While the CDC has followed Virginia’s lead in revisiting their restrictions on individual freedom, our administration and VDH has actively communicated ongoing changes to ensure all COVID guideline details are clear and accessible for Virginians,” Porter said.